-To help prevent crimes or serious incidents, the Office of Safety & Security, in conjunction with other departments on campus, issues Campus Safety Alerts in a timely manner to notify community members about certain crimes in and around our campus.
-Members of the community who know of a crime or other serious incidents should report those incidents to the Office of Safety & Security at 974-4853 (office) or 745-6090 (cell) as soon as possible so that a Campus Safety Alert can be issued, if warranted.
+To help prevent crimes or serious incidents, the Safety & Security Department, in conjunction with other departments on campus, issues Campus Safety Alerts in a timely manner to notify community members about certain crimes in and around our campus.
+Members of the community who know of a crime or other serious incidents should report those incidents to the Safety & Security Department at (207) 745-6090 as soon as possible so that a Campus Safety Alert can be issued, if warranted.

-If community members report crimes or serious incidents to other college administrators, those administrators will notify the Office of Safety & Security.
-Representatives of these offices will promptly notify and collaborate with the Office of Safety & Security to issue a Campus Safety Alert, if one is appropriate.
+If community members report crimes or serious incidents to other college administrators, those administrators will notify the Safety & Security Department.
+Representatives of these offices will promptly notify and collaborate with the Safety and Security Department to issue a Campus Safety Alert, if one is appropriate.